King Arthur Carrousel: Horses

 Because of the overwhelming popularity of the carousel's single white horse, since 1975 all horses have been painted white.
 After a 2003 update, the carrousel was reduced to 68 horses and one chariot.
-Each horse on the carousel has a name; a complete list is available at City Hall on Main Street, U.S.A.
+Each horse on the carousel has a name; a partial list is available at City Hall on Main Street, U.S.A.

 Jingles is the lead horse, and Walt's favorite, named for her very ornate carvings which include straps of jingle bells hanging from her breast collar, decorative quarter sheet behind the saddle, and fastened on the cantle.
 For Disneyland's 50th anniversary in 2005, Jingles was repainted gold from nose to tail, trimmed in 18k gold leaf set apart as a photo opportunity near the queue for Dumbo the Flying Elephant.
 When Jingles was reinstalled as lead horse after the Year of a Million Dreams campaign, major portions of Jingles were painted over in a new pastel color theme, except where the gold bells and trim show through, with a translucent treatment of the rosettes on Jingles' head.
 Decorative detail was painted on the quarter sheet representing the talking-parrot-handled umbrella from Mary Poppins.
 On the saddle flap, a decorative crest was added, with the monogram "JA", a bird perched on high button shoes, a silhouette of Mary in flight, and the number 50, representing the 50th anniversary of this original Disneyland attraction.
 Jingles was then ceremoniously dedicated to Julie Andrews on April 8, 2008, as "Honorary Ambassador", the title painted beneath the Hidden Mickey on her cantle.